QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Examples and Tutorials/Quantum Chemistry Examples/UCCSD and HEA Algorithm Examples.md

 The UCCSD class extends the base UCC class and implements the Unitary Coupled Cluster Singles and Doubles method, which is a chemistry-inspired ansatz that systematically builds upon the Hartree-Fock state with excitations that preserve particle number.
 The HEA class implements a hardware-efficient approach that uses alternating layers of single-qubit rotations and entangling gates to create parameterized circuits that are more amenable to current quantum hardware constraints.

 Both classes follow a similar pattern of initialization, where molecular parameters are specified, and the ansatz is configured with appropriate parameters such as the number of layers and qubit mapping.
 The kernel method is used to execute the variational optimization and return the optimal energy.
+Additionally, both classes now support HOMO-LUMO gap calculations through the `get_homo_lumo_gap()` method and `homo_lumo_gap` property.

 **Section sources**
 - [uccsd.py](file://src/tyxonq/applications/chem/algorithms/uccsd.py)